mmikowski/hi_score/README.md

 The `xhi` has a sophisticated prerequisite resolver that ensures required stages are run only if required.
 There are two types: **Environment** and **Stage**.

 #### Environment prequisites
 These are stages that must be completed successfuly at least once in the development enviornment.
-For example, if we run `xhi commit` but haven't run `xhi install` ever, the `install` stage will be added to the range and run before the `dev_commit` stage.
+For example, if we run `xhi dev_commit` but haven't run `xhi install` ever, the `install` stage will be added to the range and run before the `dev_commit` stage.

 If `install` succeeds the system store the success in `lib/xhi_state.json` (as it does with any stage) and the subsequent stage is run.
 Any future run of a stage that has `install` as an environment prequesite will **not** run the stage again, even if the `dev_commit` stage is not successfully completed.

 Certain stages may mark an environment prerequisite as `not-ready`.
 For example, if `xhi install` or `xhi upgrade` fail, the tool will mark the `install` stage as `not-ready` and this will be run again for any future invocation that require it as a prerequisite.
 This also updates the `lib/xhi_state.json` file.

 #### Goal prerequisites
 Unlike environment prerequisites, goal prerequisites are run **every time** before target stage is run.
-For example, if we run `xhi commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
+For example, if we run `xhi dev_commit` the `dev_lint`, and `dev_test` stages will be run first to ensure the code quality is acceptable.
 If either prerequisite fails, `xhi` exits immediately (with an exit code of 1) and the target stage is not attempted.
 Goal prequesites are configuired in `package.json.xhi_commandTable`.

 ### Exit status
 If all the stages of a range are successful an exit status of `0` is returned.
 If any stage fails  processing of the range stops and an exit status of `1` is returned.
 This makes the `xhi` tool very handy for inclusion in other automation.